Required Courses | Fields of Interest | Sample Curriculum Outline

 Sustainable Cities Institute applied think-tank engaged in research, teaching, and community partnerships related to sustainability in cities.

-Our Master of Community and Regional Planning Program ranks in the top 25 of graduate urban planning programs worldwide.
+Our Master of Community and Regional Planning Program ranks in the top 10 programs in the West and the top 15 small programs in the country.
 We train policy-oriented planners to become change agents who'll engage communities and translate innovative ideas into practice to make a real difference.
 Our commitment to building strong communities, equity and inclusion, flexible curriculum, and extensive career support sets us apart.

 Community and Regional Planning Required Courses (72 Credits)